dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 We use our monthly meeting time to review various performance metrics for our program and to problem solve ways of meeting the need of our more than 400 or so active participants.

-As a <b>community psychologist and a health services researcher</b>, in my opinion, what makes BxHS work well really comes back to the <b>quality of the relationships</b> that our CHWs cultivate with all of our referring provider, our community partners, and with each and every familiy served.
+As a <b>community psychologist and a health services researcher</b>, in my opinion, what makes BxHS work well really comes back to the <b>quality of the relationships</b> that our CHWs cultivate with all of our <b>referring providers, our community partners, and with each and every family we serve.</b>

 But building and sustaining quality relationships and finding ways to best support our Healthy Start families is really hard work.